 By Scott Gleeson

 The enigmatic sculptural assemblages of artist Millicent Young restore mysticism to contemporary aesthetic experience and are willed into being by an impulse toward unity.
 Rooted in a genealogy of distinctly modernist aesthetic responses to the rise of industrial society and its attendant machine culture, a moment claimed by certain earth scientists as the beginning of the Anthropocene era, Young’s art rejects the promises of technological progress, embracing instead an eschatological sensibility in which connectedness to knowledge, the earth and each other are the foils to ecological and spiritual ruin.
 Young’s sculptures and two-dimensional works, often incorporating natural, elemental materials, are presented to the viewer in traditional gallery contexts installed without frames or placed directly upon the floor.
 Works in the 2013-14 series Known Not Known, for instance, are crafted from such substances as horsehair, adobe, grapevine, and twine, whereas sculptures from the Vehicles series (2009-12), introduce a sumptuous array of hardwoods like hickory, cedar, and rosewood.
-In Vehicle, two disks of hickory, cut in cross-section to reveal the tree’s growth rings, suspend from a central axel a cantilevered branch adorned with a horsehair tail.
+In Vehicle, a cantilevered branch adorned with a horsehair tail is suspended from an axel between two disks of hickory, cut in cross-section to reveal the tree’s growth rings.
 Operating within the visual idioms established by David Smith’s Voltri VI and certain works by Martin Puryear, Young’s sculptures are animated by visual tension and the movement of the fibrous elements within the airy negative spaces that envelop them.

 Upon viewing the works, one imagines the artist foraging materials in the landscape that speak to a yearning for the patina of history and the echoes of geological time.
 Unlike much contemporary sculpture produced for commercial artmarkets, sculptures like Continuum are not “fabricated,” they are made.
-Fabrication implies impersonal production based upon a prototype incorporating the methods or materials of industrial production and is characteristic of modernist sculpture since the mid 1960s, especially where uniformity of form or finish are favored aesthetic ideals and issues of artistic authorship are central to the concept.
+Fabrication implies industrial production based upon a prototype, and was characteristic of late modernist sculpture, especially where uniformity of form or finish were favored aesthetic ideals.
 Conversely, “making” signifies handiwork rooted in pre-industrial craft traditions historically centered in the contexts of hunter-gatherer and agrarian domestic production.
-When revitalized within contemporary art, craft traditions similarly address issues of authorship by resituating it in relation to the collective experience of the home and community.
+When revitalized within contemporary art, craft traditions similarly address issues of authorship by resituating them in relation to the collective experience of the home and community.
 Function is often of primary importance in craft; however, Young’s objects function purely on a symbolic level as visual expressions and as indexes of the artist’s labor.
 Her objects assume anthropomorphic and spectral qualities, thus inviting the intimate embodied experience and empathy of the viewing subject.
-This is true of the foreboding suspended grapevine sculpture, Predator (2014), hovering at a height of nearly eight feet, and the more recent spectral White Luminous Room (2016), an installation of 1500 vertical strands of horsehair resembling a mist or apparition.
+This is true of the foreboding suspended grapevine sculpture Predator (2014), hovering at a height of nearly eight feet, and the more recent spectral White Luminous Room (2016), an installation of 1500 vertical strands of horsehair resembling a mist or apparition.
 Despite the ephemerality and entropic nature of these works, they strive for a monumentality and universality of experience, an impulse consistent with much art of the early 20th century avant-garde.
 They depart from craft as practiced in the context of Feminist Art, a movement for which historical specificity and situational contingency are core concerns and foils to ostensibly patriarchal and colonial notions of universality characteristic of abstraction.

 Art and Earth define us as human beings.
 The rupture of connection with either renders us senseless and therefore only brutal.
 The language of art is sensual.
 It is a language where the difficulties, mysteries, and paradoxes can be held.
 It is a language that holds.
 The idea that imagination begets empathy and is awakened by the senses guides all that I attempt as a citizen artist.